wgroeneveld/brainbaking/books/retro-algorithms/src/chapters/ch-handheld-gb.md

 The original Game Boy (GB), codenamed Dot Matrix Game (DMG) or more lovingly called the _Gray Brick_, was not Nintendo's first electronic gaming handheld if you take the Game & Watch series into account.
 Still, it was the first breed of a new generation of handheld gaming _consoles_: a piece of machinery that enabled swapping game cartridges on the go.
 And those four AA batteries made sure you could stay on the go for as long as 15 hours - I hope you brought your spare set.

 It was released in April 1989 in Japan and after hitting the U.S. shelves two months later, the system sold a million units within a few weeks.
 Early adopters in Europe were better off importing as it took more than one year to arrive there!
-Nintendo quickly realised that the Game Boy was going to be a huge hit - and there was (almost) nobody there to stop them.
+Nintendo quickly realised that the Game Boy was going to be a huge hit, and there was (almost) nobody there to stop them.

-Colored Game Boy casings were only offered six years after the original release, under the "Play It Loud!" campaign.
+Colored Game Boy casings were only offered six years after the original release, under the "_Play It Loud!_" campaign.
 It was purely a cosmetic change that would carry over to later revisions in the Game Boy family.
 According to Ars Technica, there are six major reasons why it performed so well over the course of its lifespan[^ars]:

 [^ars]: Source: [https://arstechnica.com/gaming/2019/04/game-boy-20th-anniversary/](https://arstechnica.com/gaming/2019/04/game-boy-20th-anniversary/).